expressjs/expressjs.com/4x/en/api/router-param.md

 });
 ```

 Param callback functions are local to the router on which they are defined.
 They are not inherited by mounted apps or routers.
-Hence, param callbacks defined on `app` will be triggered only by route parameters defined on `app` routes.
+Hence, param callbacks defined on `router` will be triggered only by route parameters defined on `router` routes.

 A param callback will be called only once in a request-response cycle, even if the parameter is matched in multiple routes, as shown in the following example.